 - 5.1.1 Upon receiving any allegations against employees it is likely that further information will be required to establish what the next course of action should be.
-The Head of School/Headteacher should seek to establish the basic facts of the situation; this may involve looking at records, speaking to witnesses, reviewing CCTV etc. - 5.1.2 A preliminary investigation meeting may be held with the employee to establish the basic facts of the circumstance and to enable the Head of School/Headteacher to determine whether further investigation is required.
+The Headteacher should seek to establish the basic facts of the situation; this may involve looking at records, speaking to witnesses, reviewing CCTV etc. - 5.1.2 A preliminary investigation meeting may be held with the employee to establish the basic facts of the circumstance and to enable the Headteacher to determine whether further investigation is required.
 Such a meeting can sometimes give a reasonable explanation in response to allegations which then enables the matter to be concluded.
-A preliminary meeting will not be required in all cases and it is for the Head of School/Headteacher to decide if this is appropriate.
+A preliminary meeting will not be required in all cases and it is for the Headteacher to decide if this is appropriate.